Evolinc/Evolinc-I/README.md

 The sources in this [Github](https://github.com/Evolinc/Evolinc-I) repository, are copyright free.
 Thus you are allowed to use these sources in which ever way you like.
 Here is the full [MIT](https://choosealicense.com/licenses/mit/#) license.

 # Citing Evolinc-I
-Evolinc-I is currently available as a preprint.
+Evolinc-I is currently available as a bioRxiv preprint.